hcholab/sfgwas-lmm/README.md

 docker build -t sfgwas-lmm .
 ```

+See also [Docker demo](#docker-demo) section below on how to run
+a series of self-contained tests in Docker.

 Alternatively, if you'd like to build the software without Docker,
 please follow the instructions below.